a-endari/A.E.L.L.A/docs/ARCHITECTURE.md

 # 🏗️ Architecture Overview

-Technical documentation for developers working on A.E.L.L.A.
+Technical documentation for developers working on AELLA.

 ---